pallets-eco/flask-admin/doc/quickstart.rst

 So, how does it help structuring administrative interface?
 With such building blocks, you're implementing reusable functional pieces that are highly customizable.

-For example, Flask-AdminEx provides ready-to-use SQLAlchemy model interface.
+For example, Flask-Admin provides ready-to-use SQLAlchemy model interface.
 It is implemented as a class which accepts two parameters: model and a database session.
 While it exposes some class-level variables which change behavior of the interface (somewhat similar to django.contrib.admin), nothing prohibits you from overriding form creation logic, database access methods or adding more views.